mumanchu/MPR121TouchSensor/README.md

 ## *** PRELIMINARY ***

 The MPR121 Capacitive Touch Sensor chip provides 12 capacitive touch sensor input channels (0..11), and one 'proximity sensor' channel (12).
 The upper 8 channels (4..11) can be configured as GPIOs if you don't need them as touch sensors.
+The 'proximity sensor' is a simulated sensor based on data from all the active touch sensor channels.

 > [!CAUTION]
 > **THIS IS A 3.3V CHIP!
 IT CANNOT BE USED WITH 5V MCUs!
 BANG!** (see Disclaimer) \